ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Financing Activities

 Financing cash flows generally consist of payments of dividends to stockholders, repurchases of common stock, issuance and repayment of debt and proceeds from the sale of shares of common stock pursuant to employee equity incentive plans.
-The change in cash used for financing activities during the three-month period ended February 1, 2025, as compared to the same period of the prior fiscal year, was primarily the result of higher dividend payments to shareholders partially offset by lower common stock repurchases.
+The change in cash used for financing activities during the six-month period ended May 3, 2025, as compared to the same period of the prior fiscal year, was primarily the result of the net impact of our debt obligations, which includes a $1.1 billion debt issuance during fiscal 2024 and an approximately $400.0 million debt repayment during fiscal 2025, and higher dividend payments to shareholders.

 Working Capital